12.9 Parallel Observing with STIS

 12.9.1 Coordinated Parallels: Using STIS in Parallel with Other Instruments

 Observations for which STIS is the parallel instrument are likely to be most useful when the full STIS field of view is used.
-If you wish to use a small slit, then STIS should be used as prime, and the other imaging instruments used in parallel with it.
+For slit observations, STIS should generally be used as the prime instrument, and the other imaging instrument(s) should be used in parallel.

 If STIS is used as the secondary instrument in coordinated parallel observations, the STIS exposures cannot contain both external and internal exposures.
 Assuming the first exposure is external, all STIS exposures will be declared external.
 Therefore no internal exposures are allowed.
 This includes any user-specified internals, such as fringe flat fields, as well as automatic internals, such as auto-wavecals.
 If STIS is used as the prime instrument, this restriction does not apply.